 This does not apply, for example, if they have a “give way” or “stop” sign, or if you’re on a clearly-marked priority road (“Vorrangstraße”).

-In practice, most junctions in Vienna are regulated fully by traffic lights and signs.
+In practice, traffic lights and signs regulate most junctions in Vienna.
 But be especially careful if using residential or side roads, as this is where this rule comes into play most often.

 4. Be wary on roundabouts

-People here are still getting used to roundabouts, which are a rare and somewhat mysterious concept for many locals.
-In particular, indicator discipline is poor, so be extra careful.
+People here are still getting used to roundabouts, which represent a rare and somewhat mysterious concept for many locals.
+In particular, indicator discipline can be poor, so be extra careful.

 5. Watch for cyclists on one-way streets

 Some one-way streets have cycle lanes that go against the flow of traffic.
-This is something to particularly watch for when turning onto a one-way street (there should be appropriate warning signs).
+This is something to particularly watch for when turning onto a one-way street (you should see appropriate warning signs).

 (The rare couples pedestrian crossing lights)

-If turning left or right at traffic lights, be careful of pedestrians, even if your lights are green.
+If turning left or right at traffic lights, be careful of pedestrians crossing at the same junction: they may have priority right of way, even if your lights are green.

 7. Don’t use dedicated bus lanes during their hours of operation